open-telemetry/opentelemetry-specification/specification/api-tracing.md

 The OpenTelemetry `SpanContext` representation conforms to the [w3c TraceContext specification](https://www.w3.org/TR/trace-context/).
-It contains two identifiers - a `TraceId` and a `SpanId` - along with a set of common `TraceOptions` and system-specific `TraceState` values. `SpanContext` is represented as an interface, in order to be serializable into a wider variety of trace context wire formats.
+It contains two identifiers - a `TraceId` and a `SpanId` - along with a set of common `TraceOptions`. `SpanContext` is represented as an interface, in order to be serializable into a wider variety of trace context wire formats.

 `TraceId` A valid trace identifier is a 16-byte array with at least one non-zero byte.